gabrielnau/opentelemetry-clojure/README.md

     - document each version requiring which Sdk
     - code 2 gif is needed to explain context propagation: https://github.com/phronmophobic/clj-media
     - "context object follows execution path of your code"
+    - clojure min version => 1.9.0 for clojure spec ?
+TODO: test with this version
   - review library guidelines https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/library-guidelines.md
   - see if that makes sense to provide a namespace for Component version with clean shutdown, same for integrant -> could be a separate lib then
     - see graceful shutdown https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#shutdown
   - Review all TODO
   - page 454 clojure cookbook: verifiying java interop with core.typed ? can it bring anything else than the warn on reflection ?
+  - sort requires
+- opentelemetry-clojure-component
+- opentelemetry-clojure-integrant
 - Metrics
   - start to explore the Java doc, even if its still alpha
   - conventions: https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/semantic_conventions/README.md